-Originally I studied Sculpture and then on graduating set up a little design-and-make furniture workshop.
+Originally I studied Sculpture and then on graduating set up a design-and-make furniture workshop.
 After a few years this grew like Topsy and I ended up with a dozen employees.
 We made one-off pieces, fitted furniture, and large architectural cabinets for a company in New York.
 In my spare time I made abstract sculpture.

 For a few years, I had a studio in an old chapel in Deepest Herefordshire, where I discovered ‘bodging’ (or greenwood chair-making).
-This led on to Bodging Milano which took on a life of its own and developed into many craft-based projects and fruitful collaborations with other designers.
+This led to Bodging Milano which took on a life of its own and developed into many craft-based projects and fruitful collaborations with other designers.

 Every place has its particular character and so I'm eternally grateful that I was born and brought up in Birmingham - the former 'city of a thousand trades' and 'workshop of the world'.
 The Brummie attitude very much used to be 'OK our kid, whatever you want, we'll make it' and this still persists to some extent.

 My father was in charge of the city's electricity supply and as a child I was sometimes, as a huge treat, allowed to accompany him - always on a Saturday morning, as that day was more informal - on an inspection of some part of the town teeming with small factories, back-street workshops, sheds up alleys, or some other place where metal-bashing, jewellery, switchgear or gun-making was in progress; or maybe casting, cable-winding, die-stamping, drop-forging, or any number of other types of manufacture.

 Therefore I think it must have been all this at an impressionable age which started me off on the idea of making things.